V205Arduino/SprigSpam/README.md

 ![bluetooth tools menu](assets/Screenshot%202024-08-20%20at%202.28.22 PM.png "Title")

 Notes and random things:\
-D button for start stop, give credit to KittyCat and HenHen.\
+D button for start stop, give credit to KittyCat and HenHen.
+Thanks to kieran for very much help with arcade!

 Todo:\
 Button classes\